Find out if you need an ATAS certificate

 Joint Academic Coding System (JACS)

-- have a JACS code beginning H8
+- have a JACS code listed on the links above.

 - start on or after 1 January 2012